catamphetamine/social-components/docs/Attachment.md

 An `Attachment` object represents something that could be "attached" to a message.

+An `Attachment` object could have an `id` in order to be referenced by that `id` when embedded inside the message.

 An `Attachment` object has a `type: string` property that defines the content type of the attachment.
 See [`ContentType`](https://gitlab.com/catamphetamine/social-components/tree/master/docs/ContentType.md) for the description of each content type, if required.

 All other properties of an `Attachment` object are different for each different type of an attachment.